Dr. Bridget Freisthler

 Professor and Associate Dean of Research

-Dr. Freisthler runs a research program focusing on innovative approaches to study child abuse and neglect, including the study of drinking contexts and drug use related to the use of physical abuse and neglect, use of geographic information systems and spatial analysis to understand the spatial dimension of abuse and neglect, and the use of technology to improve the resource and referral process in the child welfare system.
-She is currently focusing efforts on reducing child maltreatment among families misusing opioids.
+Dr. Freisthler runs a research program focusing on innovative approaches to study child abuse and neglect.
+Research includes the study of the relation between drinking contexts and drug use to physical abuse and neglect, the use of geographic information systems and spatial analysis to understand the spatial dimension of abuse and neglect, and the use of technology to improve the resource and referral process in the child welfare system.
+She is currently focusing on reducing child maltreatment among families misusing opioids.

 Learn more about Dr. Freisthler.